ONCE A WEEK BROADCAST MASS - JANUARY 13

-Broadcast at 8 AM from St. Cyprian Church
+Broadcast at 8 AM from St. Celestine Church

 PRAYER FOR SPIRITUAL COMMUNION – My Jesus, I believe that you are present in the Most Holy Sacrament.
 I love you above all things, and I desire to receive you into my soul.
 Since I cannot at this moment receive you sacramentally, come at least spiritually into my heart.
 I embrace you as if you were already there and unite myself wholly to you.
 Never permit me to be separated from you.
 Amen.

 Released on January 6, 2021 on the attack on Democracy at the U.S. Capitol

 What has been unfolding at the Capitol today should shock the conscience of any patriotic American and any faithful Catholic.
 The eyes of the world look on in horror as we suffer this national disgrace.
 For many months we have witnessed the deliberate erosion of the norms of our system of government.
 Peaceful protest is a sacred right.
 It has been an essential component of much social progress over the course of human history.

 But violence is its opposite.
 Violence in the service of a falsehood is worse.
 Please join me in praying for the woman who was shot during the rioting, and who has died, and for law enforcement who protect us against mob rule.

 We pray for peace at this bracing moment in U.S. history, a history that has been marked by one of democracy’s greatest virtues—the peaceful and orderly transition of power.
 May our elected officials heed the counsel of their better angels to stand up for the Constitution they swore to defend, to speak the truth, and to recognize threats to democracy, no matter their source.